pawlizio/home-assistant.io/source/_integrations/velux.markdown

 During configuration, you will be asked for a hostname and password:

+- Name (optional): enter a desired name for the configuration.
 - Hostname: enter the IP address of the KLF 200 gateway.
 - Password: enter the password of the gateway's wireless access point (printed on the underside - **not** the web login password).